Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

-The [work](https://github.com/scipy/scipy/pull/14356) on adding `uarray` backend in `ndimage` is slightly complicated and involved a few other maintainace fixes in SciPy.
-In case you are interested, I'll leave a list of some notable SciPy contributions below which are directly or indirectly connected to uarray.
+The [work](https://github.com/scipy/scipy/pull/14356) on adding `uarray` backend in `ndimage` is slightly complicated and involved a few other maintenance fixes in SciPy.
+In case you are interested, I'll leave a list of some of my notable SciPy contributions below which are directly or indirectly connected to uarray.

 * [scipy/scipy#14275](https://github.com/scipy/scipy/pull/14275)
 * [scipy/scipy#14359](https://github.com/scipy/scipy/pull/14359)